Skip to Content

 Instructions

-1. Lay out the fabric with the iPad on top.
-Draw around your iPad leaving about 1/4" on all sides, except for the top flap, which should be long enough to fold over.
+• Lay out the fabric with the iPad on top.
+Draw around your iPad with the ruler, leaving about 1/4" on all sides, except for the top flap.
+The top flap should be long enough to fold over (I left 1").

-3. If the Duck Tape overlaps the edge of the fabric slightly, trim with a craft knife.
+• If the Duck Tape overlaps the edge of the fabric, trim with a craft knife.
 It also gets rid of any cruddy edges on the fabric edge.

-4. Cut five lengths of a second pattern of Duck Tape to fit all around the edges of the iPad sleeve.
+• Cut five lengths of a second pattern or color of tape to fit all around the edges of the iPad sleeve.
 Cut each piece in half using a craft knife.
+You'll use these strips to go around the edges.
+You'll need: two long enough to go down each side, one to go across the bottom, one to go across the very top flap, one to go across the top of the case at the front.

 If you enjoyed this easy no-sew craft, you’re going to love these other projects as well: